The Differences Between the Air Force and Navy Special Warfare Initial Fitness Test (IFT) and Physical Screening Test (PST)

 Online Coaching Options

-Online PT CLUB - Weekly Workouts created personally for you.
+Online Coaching is Available with Stew Smith Fitness - Weekly Workouts created personally for you.

-New Member's Only Content / Services Program!
+New Members' Only Content / Services Program!

-If you want access to years worth of workouts, many of the top eBOOKs, favorite workouts of the week, free fitness APP, closed Facebook Group, video / picture library of exercises, and more access to LIVE Q/A sessions check out the Stew Smith Fitness Members Section.
+If you want access to years' worth of workouts, many of the top eBOOKs, favorite workouts of the week, a free fitness APP, a closed Facebook Group, a video/picture library of exercises, and more access to LIVE Q/A sessions, check out the Stew Smith Fitness Members Section.

 The dashboard below has the links to all the information, archives, videos, and links to workouts, podcasts, live Q and A lessons.